 I went to university in Manchester and have an Honours Degree in Biology from the University of Manchester, Biology BSc (Hons).
 I took my first teaching job in September 2001 at a school in Stockport, near Manchester.
 I have worked in three schools and was a Head of Science before I came to Neville Lovett Community School as an Assistant Headteacher in 2011.

-My main role is to design the school curriculum and to produce a timetable for all the teachers and students.
-As part of this role, I organise the options process each year for Year 9.
 I think that school is not just about studying at the Academy, but also about the enrichment opportunities we can provide students with.
-I, therefore, organise a number of residential trips and day trips including trips to France, Germany, Poland, Austria and across the UK.
+We, therefore, organise a number of residential trips and day trips including, in the past, trips to France, Germany, Poland, Austria and across the UK.